Saturday, December 19, 2015

 Zip – 1.25 out of 3 mugs

-The zip is tingles the tongue and the carbonation and spices is very odd.
-The Aftertaste is a sweet creamy vanilla.
+The zip tingles the tongue, and the carbonation and spices are very odd.
+The aftertaste is a sweet, creamy vanilla.
 The second bottle was much better in the Zip category.
 It was even carbonation with no odd twang to it at all.
-The score increase from 1.25 to 2.
+The score increased from 1.25 to 2.

 Post Consumption Impression – 1.00 out of 3 mugs

-This brew is just not to my liking.
-I am still trying to figure out the almost rancid aftertaste.
-The second brew was actually enjoyable.
-While it had a commercial style carbonation, it was lacked in the preferred vanilla flavor, I was impressed by the second bottle to go from a 1 to a 2.
+This beverage does not align with my personal preferences.
+I am still attempting to discern the distinct, almost rancid aftertaste.
+In contrast, the second brew was actually enjoyable.
+While it employed a commercial-style carbonation, it fell short in delivering the desired vanilla flavor.
+I was particularly impressed by the second bottle, which improved my rating from a 1 to a 2.

 Would I recommend this at Second try a 7 - initial 4.25 out of 12 mugs?